 The LI has over 500 practices spread across the UK and overseas, use our directory to find a Registered Practice.
-The work of our Registered Practices are highlighted at the annual LI Awards, and featured in the Case Study Library.
+The work of our Registered Practices are highlighted at the annual LI Awards, and featured in the Case Study Directory.

 Registration with the LI is a benchmark of quality.
 The backing of a trusted body shows that you are an exemplar within the profession, demonstrating the highest standards in your industry.

 LI registered practices commit to promoting best practice.
 They encourage their staff to engage in CPD activity, supporting their structured learning and reflection.
 They help their staff identify their learning needs, plan their development, and complete and log their minimum 25 hours’ CPD per year.
 And they provide opportunities for their staff to attend CPD events.